ECrownofFire/ecf/README.md

 So that ECF is reasonably useable, I'd like to add the following as well:
 * Track read/unread posts (needs backend)
-* Banning people for a given length of time (needs backend)
+* Banning people for a given length of time
 * Listing all users, sorting by various fields (partially done, needs sorting)
 * Searching (needs backend)
     * List all posts by a user